-What information is provided in this section?
+What information is provided in this section of the proxy?

-In this Compensation Discussion and Analysis, we discuss the roles and responsibilities of the Compensation Committee of the Sempra Energy Board of Directors.
-We outline our compensation philosophy and discuss how the Compensation Committee determines executive pay.
-We describe each element of executive pay, including base salaries, short- and long-term incentives and executive benefits.
-We also describe how we manage risk in our incentive compensation plans.
+In this Compensation Discussion and Analysis, we:

+- Discuss the roles and responsibilities of the Compensation Committee of the Sempra Energy Board of Directors. - Outline our compensation philosophy and discuss how the Compensation Committee determines executive pay. - Describe each element of executive pay, including base salaries, shortand long-term incentives and executive benefits. - Describe how we manage risk in our incentive compensation plans.